IsaacSante/spotify-td/README.md

 # spotify-td
-* Currently working on only on MACOS, windows support coming.
+* Currently working and tested on MACOS.
+There is code in place for Windows but dont have a computer to confirm its working.
 * This project uses your own desktop app and spotify account.
 Commercializing something like this is not advisable, unless you want to fight the spotify lawyers.

 ## Instructions